lupyuen/pinephone-lvgl-zig/README.md

 Can we build an __LVGL App in Zig__ for PinePhone...
 That will run on Apache NuttX RTOS?

-Can we simulate a PinePhone App with __Zig, LVGL and WebAssembly__ in a Web Browser?
+Can we preview a PinePhone App with __Zig, LVGL and WebAssembly__ in a Web Browser?
 To make the UI Coding a little easier?

 Let's find out!